stdevPavelmc/mailad/README.md

 make conf-check
 ```

-This will check for some of the pre-defined scenarios and configs, if any problem is four you will be warned about, otherwise we a re ready to install the softs, but first we need to generate the SSL certificates
+This will check for some of the pre-defined scenarios and configs, if any problem is four you will be warned about, otherwise we are ready to install the softwares, but first we need to generate the SSL certificates

 ### Certificate creation

-All communications with the clients in this setup will be encrypted, so you will need a self signed certificate for internal use, in this step a few lines of info will be asked, if it fails just re-run the command until it works.
+All communications with the clients in this setup will be encrypted, so you will need at least a self signed certificate for internal use.
 This certificate will be used by postfix & dovecot

 ``` sh
 make certs
 ```

-This step must be run **before** the `make install` one or it will fail
+If you have a custom certificate, then just use the generated one and at the end replace them, the certs are in:\

+- Certificate: `/etc/ssl/certs/mail.crt`
+- Private Key: `/etc/ssl/private/mail.key`
+- CA certificate: `/etc/ssl/certs/cacert.pem`

 ### Software installs